mcorbe/talemo/docs/product-requirements.md

 4. **SecNumCloud & CNIL Compliance Highlighting** - Turns French regulation into a selling point in our marketing materials.
 5. **French Content Licensing** - Secure ~5 high-profile French licenses to counter Sybel's catalog breadth at launch.

-This France-first approach will allow Talemo to enter the market with a differentiated, regulation-ready proposition while laying groundwork to syndicate content to popular hardware platforms (Yoto, Lunii Store) rather than competing head-on.
+This France-first approach will allow Talemo to enter the market with a differentiated, regulation-ready proposition while laying groundwork to syndicate content to popular hardware platforms (Lunii, Yoto, Toniebox, Storypod) rather than competing head-on.

 ---